scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### VALIDATE

-`VALIDATE` command validates the current transaction.
+The `VALIDATE` command validates the current transaction.

 #### Grammar